Connor Joe Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.26 team ERA ranks 16th across all MLB pitching staffs.
+- The Cardinals have the 18th-ranked team ERA across all league pitching staffs (4.32).

-- Cardinals pitchers combine to give up the ninth-fewest home runs in baseball (58 total, one per game).
+- Cardinals pitchers combine to allow 60 home runs (one per game), the ninth-fewest in the league.

-- Flaherty (3-4) takes the mound for the Cardinals in his 12th start of the season.
-He has a 4.81 ERA in 58 2/3 innings pitched, with 58 strikeouts.
+- Montgomery makes the start for the Cardinals, his 12th of the season.
+He is 2-6 with a 4.48 ERA and 55 strikeouts through 60 1/3 innings pitched.

-- The righty's last time out came on Saturday against the Cleveland Guardians, when he went seven innings, surrendering one earned run while giving up seven hits.
+- The lefty's last time out was on Sunday against the Cleveland Guardians, when he threw five innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.